UniteSocial/Unite-AI/README.md

 **Empowering healthier online discourse through transparent AI analysis**

-Unite-I is an open-source content analysis service designed to help platforms and users better understand social media content.
-Built with transparency and trust in mind, it provides multi-dimensional analysis of text to combat misinformation and promote informed online conversations.
+Unite-I is an open-source content analysis service.

 ## What it does